bmaupin/civ-be-linux-fixes/README.md

 For more help on troubleshooting issues with mods, see [https://steamcommunity.com/sharedfiles/filedetails/?id=569681601](https://steamcommunity.com/sharedfiles/filedetails/?id=569681601)

+#### No dialogue audio from other leaders

+If you don't hear the dialogue speech audio from other leaders, this is counterintuitively caused by a setting in the game's video options:

+1. Start Beyond Earth

+1. In the main menu, go to _Options_ > _Video Options_

+1. Check _Show Advanced Options_

+1. Set _Leader Scene Quality_ to _Low_ or higher

+   ⓘ If _Leader Scene Quality_ is set to _Minimum_, this disables the leader dialogue audio and animations

 #### Other issues

 If you're experiencing another issue, make sure the game isn't missing any needed libraries